Port Everglades: Influence on Broward County

 Port Everglades has a large economic impact on Broward County.
 In FY2019, the Port generated over $32 billion in economic activity and more than 219,000 statewide jobs.
 As the third-busiest cruise homeport in the world, it directly affects the region's tourism industry, with more than 3.89 million cruise passengers arriving in 2019 According to a 2015 study, 62% of surveyed passengers stayed in South Florida for at least a night prior to their cruise and 21% arrived at their cruise directly from Fort Lauderdale-Hollywood International Airport.
 21% of surveyed passengers stayed in South Florida after their cruise.

-In 2019, Port Everglades generated over $32 billion in business activity.
-The port also generated over 219,000 jobs throughout the state of Florida.
+In Fiscal Year 2022, Port Everglades generated over $33 billion in business activity.
+The port also generated over 216,000 jobs throughout the state of Florida.
 This resulted in a total of $809,333 taxes collected on the state and local level.
 In 2017, Port Everglades was also ranked America's second-largest port for exports to Cuba, behind Port of Brunswick in Georgia.

 Condominium residents who live in buildings next to the channel of Port Everglades often bid bon voyage to cruise ships as they embark on their voyages from Port Everglades with the "Condo Salute."
 The residents blow horns, ring bells, or wave scarves, and the ships often respond by blowing their horns back.